Honda CR-Z

-The Honda CR-Z is a sport compact hybrid electric automobile manufactured by Honda and marketed as a "sport hybrid coupe."
-The CR-Z combines a hybrid gasoline-electric powertrain with traditional sports car elements, including a 2+2 seating arrangement (excluding North American models where the backseat is removed) and a standard 6-speed manual transmission.
-The CR-Z is regarded as the spiritual successor to the second-generation Honda CR-X in both name and exterior design.
+The Honda CR-Z is a sport compact hybrid electric vehicle manufactured by Honda and marketed as a "sport hybrid coupe."
+It combines a gasoline-electric hybrid drivetrain with features typical of a sports car, including a standard six-speed manual transmission and a 2+2 seating layout (except in North America, where it was offered only as a two-seater).

+The CR-Z was seen as a spiritual successor to the second-generation Honda CR-X, sharing similarities in name and exterior design.

-In the U.S., the CR-Z is one of the least polluting vehicles available and is rated as an Advanced Technology Partial Zero Emissions Vehicle (AT-PZEV) as defined by the California Air Resources Board (CARB).
-The CR-Z is the third gasoline-electric hybrid model offered by Honda (after the 2000–2006 Insight and 2003–2005 Civic Hybrid) that can be equipped with a manual transmission, and the only one in its class.
+In the United States, the CR-Z was classified as an Advanced Technology Partial Zero Emissions Vehicle by the California Air Resources Board.
+It was the third Honda hybrid available with a manual transmission, following the Insight and Civic Hybrid, and the only one in its class to offer this option.

-The CR-Z is the sixth unique version of Honda's Integrated Motor Assist (IMA) technology since the technology was first launched in the first generation Insight 3 door hatchback.

-Sales of the CR-Z began in Japan in February 2010.
-Sales in the U.S. began in August 2010, and production ended by the end of 2016.
+The CR-Z used the sixth generation of Honda's Integrated Motor Assist (IMA) technology, first introduced with the original Insight.
+Sales began in Japan in February 2010, followed by the United States in August 2010.
+Production of the CR-Z ended at the end of 2016 to make room for the Accord Hybrid and Clarity.

 History

 The design and production of the CR-Z followed two other Honda hybrid concept cars: the Honda Remix, introduced at the 2006 Los Angeles Auto Show, and the Honda Small Hybrid Sports, introduced at the 2007 Geneva Motor Show.

 The Honda CR-Z was introduced as a concept vehicle on October 23, 2007 at the 2007 Tokyo Motor Show.
-Honda said the name "CR-Z" stood for ‘Compact Renaissance Zero’ — reflecting the idea of a renaissance in the design of compact cars.
+Honda said the name "CR-Z" stood for "Compact Renaissance Zero" — reflecting the idea of a renaissance in the design of compact cars.
 At the show, CEO Fukui stated that a production model is "in the works" and that the car was intended to be "sporty, incredibly efficient and inexpensive".
 The CR-Z name was previously used as a grade level in 1985 and 1986 as the Honda Ballade CR-Z, which was sold alongside the original Ballade Sports CR-X in Japan.

 The CR-Z was first shown in America at the 2008 Detroit North American International Auto Show.
 At the 2009 Tokyo Motor Show, Honda displayed a revised "CR-Z Concept 2009".

 In January 2010, Honda introduced the production CR-Z at the 2010 North American International Auto Show in Detroit.
 At its introduction in 2010, it won the Car of the Year Japan Award.

-Automotive News reported in June 2010 that since its debut at the Detroit Auto Show, the CR-Z Web site had had 1 million hits.
+Automotive News reported in June 2010 that since its debut at the Detroit Auto Show, the CR-Z website had had 1 million hits.
 Honda promoted the 2011 model from the Facebook game Car Town.
 The car was also featured in the music video for the Jason Derulo song Ridin' Solo.